Innercity Griots

 Innercity Griots is the second studio album by American hip hop group Freestyle Fellowship.
-It was released on April 28, 1993 on 4th & B'way Records and distributed through Island Records.
+It was released on April 28, 1993, on 4th & B'way Records and distributed through Island Records.

 Critical reception

-Nathan Bush of AllMusic gave the album 5 stars out of 5, praising the group's creativity and range as well as the album's production, which he felt showed an improvement from their previous effort.
+Nathan Bush of AllMusic praised the group's creativity and range as well as the album's production, which he felt showed an improvement from their previous effort.
 Jihad Hassan Muhammad of The Dallas Weekly commented that "they gave an unlikely musical offering at the time when everything was gangs and sets thrown as far as hip-hop was concerned in Los Angeles."

 In 2012, The Daily Californian included it on the "10 Albums for the Hip-Hop Layman" list.
 In 2013, Spin included it on its list of the 50 best rap albums of 1993.
 In 2015, NME placed it at number 51 on its list of the "100 Lost Albums You Need to Know".

 Track listing

 Personnel

 Information taken from the liner notes.